TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

    -  Support for automatic processing delay detection and compensation
    -  Support for multiple encoders connected via daisy-chain configuration (up to 3 encoders)
    -  Support for concurrent multi-channel support on a single PRU (up to 3 identical encoders)
+        - In this mode, data transmission and reception must happen simultaneously on all channels.
+        - The encoder configuration and cable length should be the same on all channels.
+        - If encoders across channels don't respond at the same time, this mode will not work.
+Load share configuration should be used instead.
    -  Support for multi-channel encoders of different make under load share mode (Refer \ref PRUICSSG_LOAD_SHARE_MODE for more details)
+        - In this mode, data transmission and reception can happen independently on all channels.
+        - After a command is sent, all channels wait for a response and process the response independently.
+However, all channels must finish processing before the next command can be triggered.
    -  Support for up to 100 meter cable
    -  Readiness for BiSS Safety profile by supporting 16 bit CRC and sign-of-life counter